seancoyne/transfer/README.txt

 storage rather than the 1.1 method of SoftReferences (which tend to cause memory leaks).
 Upgrading from any 1.1 or 1.2 version is encouraged, particularly if you are under any load as we worked around a significant ACF xmlSearch() bug in July 2014.
+This version also upgrades to the last release of JavaLoader 1.1 from 2012.

 Mark Mandel no longer develops Transfer.
 If you are starting a new project, please use CF ORM instead.